loreanvictor/reactive-javascript/readme.md

 ## Observation

 Unlike `Promise`s, which are immediately executed, observables are _lazy_, which means they don't get executed until they are observed.
-To facilitate this, an additional syntactic construct can be created in form of a new keyword, `observe`:
+This basic operation can be further streamlined with additional syntax based on a new keyword, `observe`:

 ```js
 observe { console.log(@a) }